burntcouch/hy_millif/README.md

   The 'COPYTOROM' routine at $A003 will load the dictionary into RAM at $0600, and running from there will bring up HyForth with all the primitives and added words from 'hywords.s' into RAM.
 Current RAM footprint is less than 2K, and ROM usage is around 3K with test scripts.
+Zeropage usage is 38 bytes total, from $D8-$FB.
      And a lot MORE stuff.
 All of the numerical conversions now work; a lot more hard- coded words, including:  2drop, 2dup, 2over, r>, >r, nip, tuck, xR (clear return stack), allot, sp, rp, >in, last, here, cr.